SRECs: What are solar renewable energy credits?

 Key takeaways

-• An SREC is a financial instrument issued at the state level that allows you to earn money for the electricity your solar panels generate.
+• A solar renewable energy certificate (SREC) is a financial instrument issued at the state level that allows you to earn money for the electricity your solar panels generate.

-• You can earn 1 SREC for every MWh of electricity you generate.
+• You usually earn 1 SREC for every MWh of electricity you generate.

 • Washington, D.C. has some of the best annual earning rates for SRECs in the U.S.